O. J. Simpson: Prosecution and defense cases

 "On the evidence that they gave me to evaluate, it was crooked by the cops," juror David Aldana said in an interview.
 "The evidence given to me to look at, I could not convict.
 Did he do it?
 Maybe, maybe not."
 Juror Sheila Woods denied the jury's decision was based on race in an interview with Vulture.
-When asked if she believed Simpson was framed, Woods stated, "I don't know if he was necessarily framed.
+When asked if she believed Simpson was framed, Woods responded, "I don't know if he was necessarily framed.
 I think O.J. may know something about what happened, but I just don't think he did it.
-I think it was more than one person, just because of the way she was killed.
-I don't know how he could have just left that bloody scene — because it was bloody — and got back into his Bronco and not have it filled with blood.
-And then go back home and go in the front door, up the stairs to his bedroom ...
-That carpet was snow white in his house.
+I think it was more than one person, just because of the way she was killed."
+She further stated:

+"I don't know how he could have just left that bloody scene — because it was bloody — and got back into his Bronco and not have it filled with blood.
+And then go back home and go in the front door, up the stairs to his bedroom … That carpet was snow white in his house.
 He should have blood all over him or bruises because Ron Goldman was definitely fighting for his life.
 He had defensive cuts on his shoes and on his hands.

 O.J. only had that little cut on his finger.
-If Goldman was kicking to death, you would think that the killer would have gotten some bruises on his body.
+If [Goldman] was kicking to death, you would think that the killer would have gotten some bruises on his body.
 They showed us photos of O.J. with just his underwear just two days after, and he had no bruises or anything on his body."

-In an interview with CNN following Simpson's death, juror Yolanda Adams said she was still comfortable with her decision to render a not guilty verdict and denied the verdict was based on payback for Rodney King, citing the reasonable doubt in the case presented by the defense and the actions of the police officers involved in the case like Mark Fuhrman pleading the fifth when he was asked if he planted or manufactured any evidence against Simpson.
+In an interview with CNN following Simpson's death, juror Yolanda Adams said she was still comfortable with her decision to render a not guilty verdict and denied the verdict was based on payback for Rodney King, citing the reasonable doubt in the case presented by the defense and the actions of the police officers involved in the case, such as Mark Fuhrman pleading the Fifth when he was asked if he planted or manufactured any evidence against Simpson.